PAMunb/svfa-scala/README.md

 |:--------:|:------:|:--:|:--:|:---------:|:------:|:-------:|
 |   186    |   57   | 43 | 14 |   0.75    |  0.23  |  0.35   |

-To have detailed information about each group of tests run, [see here.](taintbench-experiment-II.md),

 ##### Observation
 - We got a big amount of FP.